jemand2001/adventofcode2021/README.md

 # Advent of Code 2021 solutions

-This repository holds my solutions for (Advent of Code)[https://adventofcode.com] 2021.
+This repository holds my solutions for [Advent of Code](https://adventofcode.com) 2021.
 They are all written entirely in Haskell.

 ## To use

-The included (Makefile)[./Makefile] contains targets to build Haskell files as well as run the resulting binaries using the example inputs and the personal inputs.
+The included [Makefile](./Makefile) contains targets to build Haskell files as well as run the resulting binaries using the example inputs and the personal inputs.

 (in the following snippets, replace `$DAY` with the number of the day you want to run)